upptime/github-externship/README.md

 6. In your application, write about your ideas for Upptime, how you would like to contribute, how much time you can commit, etc.
 7. Stage and commit your changes; the commit message should be `:pencil: Complete application`
 8. Read Upptime's Code of Conduct and Contributing Guidelines [upptime/.github](https://github.com/upptime/.github)
-9. Make a pull request with the title "NAME's application for the Upptime GitHub Externship" after completing your application (of course, replace "NAME" with your first name)
+9. Make a pull request with the title "Name's application for the Upptime GitHub Externship" after completing your application (of course, replace "Name" with your first name)
 10. Add the label `application` to this pull request and complete the PR checklist

 Some helpful resources are available on the [GitHub Docs](https://docs.github.com):